Don Siegelman: Political career

 After college and graduate school, Siegelman became active in the Democratic Party in Alabama.
 In 1978, he was elected Secretary of State of Alabama.
-He served two terms as secretary of state, serving from 1979 to 1987.
+He served two terms as Secretary of State, from 1979 to 1987.

-He was elected as state attorney general in 1986, serving from 1987 to 1991.
-He ran for governor in 1990 but lost in the Democratic primary runoff to Paul Hubbert, the executive secretary of the Alabama Education Association.
-Siegelman was elected as lieutenant governor in 1994, serving from 1995 to 1999.
+He was elected as Alabama's Attorney General in 1986, serving from 1987 to 1991.
+He ran for Governor in 1990 but lost in the Democratic primary runoff to Paul Hubbert, the executive secretary of the Alabama Education Association.
+Siegelman was elected as Lieutenant Governor in 1994, serving from 1995 to 1999.

-In 1998, Siegelman won election to governor with 57% of the vote, including more than 90% of the African-American electorate.
+In 1998, Siegelman was elected Governor with 57% of the vote, including more than 90% of the African American electorate.
 He was the first native Mobilian to be elected to the state's highest office.
 By that time, following passage by Congress in the mid-1960s of civil rights legislation, most African Americans in the South supported Democratic Party statewide and national candidates.

-In 1988 as state attorney general, Siegelman had addressed the Alabama Chemical Association and met with Monsanto lobbyists.
+In 1988 as state Attorney General, Siegelman addressed the Alabama Chemical Association and met with Monsanto lobbyists.
 The state gave permission for Monsanto to direct their own cleanup of polychlorinated biphenyls (PCB) at their plant in Anniston, Alabama.
 The waterways of the town had been polluted by PCBs from the plant.
 This work has been strongly criticized as inadequate.
 For instance, Monsanto dredged PCBs from just a few hundred yards of Snow Creek and its tributaries.

 Governorship

-Siegelman's term as governor took place during and contributed to the dramatic growth in Alabama's automotive manufacturing industry.
+Siegelman's term as Governor took place during, and contributed to, the dramatic growth in Alabama's automotive manufacturing industry.
 Mercedes-Benz had built the first new major automotive plant during the administration of Governor Jim Folsom Jr. During Siegelman's administration, Mercedes agreed to double the size of that plant.

 Siegelman worked to recruit other manufacturers, visiting several countries and securing commitments from Toyota, Honda, and Hyundai to build major assembly plants in Alabama.

 Siegelman presided over eight executions (seven by electric chair, one by lethal injection), including that of Lynda Lyon Block, the first female executed in the state since 1957.
 He also oversaw the transition from electrocution as a sole method to lethal injection as the primary method.
+However, by 2021, Siegelman said he was opposed to capital punishment, and expressed misgivings about the executions that took place during his governorship.